Anthony Carter (soccer, born 1994)

-Anthony Charles Carter (born 31 August 1994) is an Australian professional footballer who plays as a forward for Primeira Liga club Santa Clara.
+Anthony Charles Carter (born 31 August 1994) is an Australian professional footballer who plays as a forward for Liga Portugal 2 club Vizela.

 Club career

-Carter was born in Dandenong, Victoria.
-He played youth football with Melbourne Phoenix and at the Genova International School of Soccer, finishing his development in Romania with CFR Cluj.
+Born in Dandenong, Victoria and hailing from Noble Park in the same state, Carter played youth football with Melbourne Phoenix and at the Genova International School of Soccer.
+He finished his development in Romania with CFR Cluj.

 In March 2013, Carter signed a senior contract with Cluj.
 He made his Liga I debut for the club on 10 April 2015, as a late substitute in a 1–0 away loss against FC Universitatea Cluj; during his spell at the Stadionul Dr. Constantin Rădulescu, he totalled only 81 minutes in the league.

 Carter then spent two seasons in the Portuguese third division with C.D.
 Trofense.
 He scored 15 goals in all competitions in the first.

 On 24 January 2018, Carter joined S.L.
 Benfica on a four-and-a-half-year deal, being assigned to the reserves in the LigaPro.
 He scored his first goal as a professional on 7 April, opening the 1–1 draw at F.C.
 Penafiel.

 On 28 June 2019, Carter moved to Académico de Viseu F.C. of the same tier on a two-year contract.
 The following 16 January, his 91st-minute strike helped the hosts defeat CF Canelas 2010 1–0 and qualify for the semi-finals of the Taça de Portugal.

 Carter returned to his homeland in July 2022 after more than a decade, agreeing to a deal at Macarthur FC from Thai League 1 side Bangkok United FC.
 He scored his only goal in the A-League on 29 October, closing the 2–3 home loss against Sydney FC.
+He also won the Australia Cup during his tenure.

 In January 2023, Carter went back to Portugal and its division two, signing with U.D.
 Oliveirense.
 On 12 January 2024, he netted twice in a 2–0 away win over Leixões SC, the first goal coming through a 53rd-minute penalty.

 Carter remained in that league in 2024–25, joining newly promoted F.C.
 Alverca.
 He was crowned top scorer in his debut campaign alongside U.D.
 Leiria's Juan Muñoz at 15 goals, and the club returned to the Primeira Liga after a 21-year absence.

-On 16 June 2025, Carter signed a three-year contract with top-tier C.D.
+On 16 June 2025, Carter remained signed a three-year contract with top-tier C.D.
 Santa Clara.
+Six months later, after struggling for game time, he was loaned to S.C.
+Farense in the league below with an option to make the move permanent at the end of the season.

+On 2 June 2026, Carter moved to second-division side F.C.
+Vizela on a two-year deal.

+Style of play

+Carter is primarily known for his speed.
+He can also shoot with both his right and left feet.